avivrosenberg/mlh-sample/README.md

 This starter project implements the following training steps:
 1. Loading raw data in the format provided by the challenge organizers
-2. Processing the data to create features
+2. Processing the data and transforming the features
 3. Fitting an example model to the data
-4. Saving the fitted model to a file so it can be loaded later
+4. Saving the fitted model and feature transform to a file so it can be used for inference
-5. Computing the evaluation scores
+5. Computing evaluation scores

 To perform these steps run e.g.,
 ```shell script